English

 • For example: "Product Knowledge Base", "Support FAQ", or "Engineering Docs"

-• Each Project has its own independent Content Node tree
+• Each Project has its own independent content tree, stored in a Mut Merkle tree backed by S3

 • You can configure project-level access control and membership